Rajank879/Rajank879/README.md

 ### 💡 About Me

 * 🧑‍💻 9+ years of experience in Android Development
-* 📱 Built scalable Android apps used by 1M+ users with high performance & stability
+* 📱 Built scalable apps used by 1M+ users with high performance & stability
-* 🛒 Expertise in Cart, Checkout, Payments, Rewards systems
+* 🛒 Expertise in Cart, Checkout, Payments systems
-* ⚡ Improved performance, stability & crash reduction
+* ⚡ Focus on performance, scalability & clean architecture
-* 🔁 Strong experience in CI/CD, scalable architecture & clean code
+* 🔁 Strong experience in CI/CD & production apps

 ---